1981–82 Gillingham F.C. season: Background and pre-season

 Keith Peacock (pictured in 2025) was appointed the club's new manager.

 The 1981-82 season was Gillingham's 50th season playing in the Football League and the 32nd since the club was elected back into the League in 1950 after being voted out in 1938.
-It was the club's seventh consecutive season in the Football League Third Division, the third tier of the English football league system, since the team gained promotion from the Fourth Division in 1974.
-In the six seasons since then, Gillingham had achieved a best finish of fourth place, one position away from promotion to the Second Division, in the 1978-79 season.
+It was the club's eighth consecutive season in the Football League Third Division, the third tier of the English football league system, since the team gained promotion from the Fourth Division in 1974.
+In the seven seasons since then, Gillingham had achieved a best finish of fourth place, one position away from promotion to the Second Division, in the 1978-79 season.
 The club had never reached the second level of English football in its history.

 In July, Keith Peacock was appointed as the club's new manager; he had most recently worked as the assistant manager of Tampa Bay Rowdies in the United States.
 He replaced Gerry Summers, who had been dismissed from his post at the end of the previous season, partly due to controversy surrounding his decision to release several popular players, including Damien Richardson, from their contracts.
 Peacock appointed Paul Taylor, with whom he had recently worked in the United States, as his assistant manager; Bill Collins, who had been with the club in a variety of roles since the early 1960s, held the posts of first-team trainer and manager of the youth team.
 Peacock signed three new players ahead of the season, all of whom he had played alongside at Charlton Athletic.
 Dick Tydeman, a 30-year-old midfielder, joined from Charlton as the new manager's first signing, and was appointed team captain; Tydeman had played over 300 games for Gillingham in a previous spell from 1969 to 1976.
 Colin Powell, a 33-year old winger, also arrived from Charlton, where he had made over 300 appearances.
 The club's third signing was Richie Bowman, a 26-year old midfielder who joined the club from Reading.
 Peacock also attempted to sign Winston DuBose, a goalkeeper whom he had coached in the United States, but the player was refused a UK work permit.